 What is a No-Fault Divorce?

+Under Connecticut law, married couples have the option to obtain a divorce without the necessity of assigning fault.
 The state of Connecticut allows a no-fault divorce when there is no chance of reconciliation for you and your spouse.
 A no-fault divorce is the most common Connecticut divorce procedure.
 All that is required is for one of the spouses to testify (often in an uncontested hearing) – that there is an “irretrievable breakdown of the marriage with no hope of reconciliation.”
 The other party cannot impede or stop this from occurring.
 Thus, the moving party does not need to allege or prove any type of fault (e.g. adultery, physical abuse, mental abuse etc…).

 Filing for a No-Fault Divorce